palesankehli/cs50-python/README.md

 - Learned to convert input into "float"
 - Combined functions, "if" statements to solve problem

-At this point I see the progress i have made as I move to other problem sets, I am proud of myself :)
+At this point I see the progress I have made as I move to other problem sets, I have also been using comments quite a lot although I clear them out when I want to clean up my code before submitting but it helps a lot, I am proud of myself :)

 --PROBLEM SET 2--